charlesneimog/Awesome-Pd/docs/objects/rad2deg.md

 # rad2deg

 The `rad2deg` object converts radian values to degrees.
-It can handle both positive and negative radian inputs, wrapping values that exceed the 0 to 2*pi (or 0 to -2*pi) range.
-An optional `-pos` flag can be used to ensure the output is always a positive degree value.
+It takes float inputs and outputs the corresponding degree values, making it useful for handling angular measurements in Pure Data patches.

 ---